Thanks to some really epic summer-like weather recently, I’ve been working on the landscape in the garden and yard areas.

 Designing the wood planks:

-… as well as stencil some garden-themed designs on the odd planks as if the pathway was made from garden crates!
+Then garden inspiration hit, so some planks were stenciled with some garden stencil designs as if the pathway was made from garden crates!
 Fun!

 The designs were stenciled in Fusion’s Ash.

 At the time, I chose not to topcoat to further protect the stenciled designs, but I would suggest to do so as future pressure washing removed most of the lettering on these.

 - Position stencil into place with masking tape.

 - Load stencil brush with paint, then remove most paint onto a rag to create a dry-to-the-touch stencil brush.

 - Tap paint through the stencil to achieve the desired effect.